Cyrus Sahukar

-Cyrus Sahukar (born 6 August 1980) is an Indian actor, VJ, Writer, host, comedian and an entrepreneur.
+Cyrus Sahukar (born 6 August 1980) is an Indian actor, VJ, writer, host, comedian and an entrepreneur.
 He has acted in several OTT and Bollywood films.

 Early life and family

-Cyrus Sahukar was born in the military headquarters of MHOW, Indore on August 6, 1980, to Colonel Behram Sahukar and writer Nimeran Sahukar.
+Cyrus Sahukar was born in the military headquarters of Mhow, Indore on 6 August 1980, to Colonel Behram Sahukar and writer Nimeran Sahukar.
 His father is a Parsi while his mother is of Punjabi origin.
 His paternal grandfather was a brigadier, Adi Sahukar, who served in the army alongside Sam Manekshaw.
 His parents separated at the age of 4 and he went on to live with his grandmother in Delhi.

 Cyrus has an elder sister, Preeti Philip, who is an artist.
 He spent his childhood in Delhi where he did his schooling from St Columba's School, Delhi and he graduated from the Delhi College of Arts and Commerce of Delhi University.
 By the age of 14, he dabbled in music and was a lead singer of his band in School.
 After he turned 18, he won the MTV Vj hunt along with Mini Mathur and Asif Seth and moved to Mumbai.